nenebird16/Beach-Volleyball/Womens-AVP/2025-02-04-Visual-Attack-Practice.md

 - Kill/tool: +1 for attacker
 - Soft block: +0.5 for blocker
 - Cover on tight set: Wash/replay
+- hit in but not in cones - wash

 **Progressions**:
 1. Basic: Blocker shows early